melisgl/mgl-gpr/README.md

-    The algorithm recursively generates the expression starting from level 0 where only operators and literals with a [`RESULT-TYPE`][27ef] that's a subtype of `TYPE` are considered.
+    The algorithm recursively generates the expression starting from level 0 where only operators and literals with a [`RESULT-TYPE`][27ef] that's a subtype of `TYPE` are considered and one is selected with the unnormalized probability given by its [`WEIGHT`][b568].
 On lower levels, the [`ARGUMENT-TYPES`][cb67] specification of operators is similarly satisfied and the resulting expression should evaluate without without a type error.